EricStratton/LocalBusinessLookup.Solution/README.md

 ## Description

+This repository hosts an API built using C#/.NET and a Client Side project to interface with the API.
 Use this webpage to manage both local shops and local restaurants.
 Properties include: business name, street address, and their primary business operation.

 **_Authentication:_**